-Night Train (1997) is my first venture into the world of Martin Amis.
-After the hullabaloo, I thought I had to get a sense of his writing.
+Night Train is my first venture into the world of Martin Amis.
+After the recent hullabaloo in which he doesn’t necessarily come off as a great person, I thought I had to get a sense of his writing.

 Here we have an interesting twist on the tried and true (but usually overcooked) American detective novel.
 In the first paragraph, detective Mike Hoolihan introduces herself: